mmarusiak/shannon-noise-reduction/README.md

 2. Try to determine cut off point from data.

 *First, let's dive into scientific soultion.*
-Mean formula is pretty simple and stragiht forward, but standart deviation is more complicated.
+Mean formula is pretty simple and stragiht forward, but standard deviation is more complicated.
 It looks like that:

 <div style="max-width: 400px; margin-right: auto; margin-left: auto;" align="center">
 <img src='./Screenshot 2025-02-19 at 12.24.48.png' style="margin-left: auto; margin-right: auto;" width="300"/>